hachepunto/mk-extract-sra/README.md

 # mk-extract-sra
-MK automation of sra to fastq conversion with fasterq-dump
+MK automation of sra to fastq conversion with fastq-dump